Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 - Converted images from jpg to jp2 in order to improve first contentful paint time.
 - Added a Meta Theme color.
 - Added a title to the iframe google map for accessibility.
-- Added an apple touch icon and subsequently included favicon images.
+- Added an Apple touch icon and subsequently included favicon images.

 <figure>
     <div style="text-align:center">